shcorya/swarm.yachts/stacks/redisraft/index.md

 aocaingaish5eepoh4aeTh9eo     worker-03   Ready     Active                          25.0.3
 ```

 Next, initialize the cluster with the node ID's.
+Replace the service ID (`saeSh9chue6aoqu1ahv3Mah1t.redisraft.host`) with the output of the `docker node ls` command.
 For the first node, run (on any manager):
 ```bash
 docker run -it --rm --network redisraft redis \
 redis-cli -h saeSh9chue6aoqu1ahv3Mah1t.redisraft.host RAFT.CLUSTER INIT